drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 ## What does randomization do to this game?

+Depending on settings, the following things may be randomized:

+- Playable characters
-All key items that appear in your inventory are randomized with the exception of Monster Ball.
-You can additionally randomize all max health and attack pickups that exist in the world.
+- All key items in your inventory except for Monster Ball
+- Health pickups
+- Attack pickups
+- Keys/doors

-White keys, blue keys, red keys, and all switches can be added to the randomized pool.
-If enabled, picking up keys or hitting switches will complete location checks, and you will receive individual door unlocks or block toggles as items.
+  - Collecting keys will complete location checks and you will receive individual door unlocks as items

-You can also randomize all unique upgrades from Epimetheus's shop.
+  - You can enable each color individually
+- Switches
+  - Activating switches will complete location checks and you will receive corresponding block toggles or door opens as items
+- Elevator destinations
+- Unique shop upgrades

 ## What is the goal?

 The goal is to complete the main Tears of the Earth campaign.
-New Game Plus is not supported.
+New Game Plus and the other campaigns not supported.

 ## What Astalon items can appear in other players' worlds?